🏎️Carburetor CFM Calculator

 - Modified engines typically need 15-20% more CFM than stock

-- Consider your driving style - street vs racing applications
+- Consider your driving style - street, strip, or general track use

 - Factor in altitude - higher elevations need less CFM